LucasBroda/LucasBroda/README.md

 - 👋 Hi, I’m @LucasBroda
-- 👀 I’m interested in informatic, I'm actually a studient in computer science at the IUT of Lens
+- 👀 I’m interested in informatic, I'm actually a studient in computer science at the IUT of Lens, I'm currently in my third year of BUT Informatique.
-- 🌱 I’m currently learning typescript(Angular), javascript, React and some stuff in HTML/CSS
+- 🌱 I’m currently learning typescript(Angular),NextJS, NestJS, React and some stuff in HTML/CSS
+- 🌱 I'm also learning how to use Docker, Kubernetes, and some CI/CD stuff

 <!---